curedao/docs/how-to/positions-at-cure-dao/public-relations.md

 ---
 description: >-
-  We’re looking for a PR Director with proven experience executing media outreach for large-scale, fast-growing organizations.
+  We’re looking for a communications coordinator with proven experience executing media outreach for large-scale, fast-growing organizations.
 ---